supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

 The `valid_until` entry defines the expiration date.
 When the expiration date is reached, the exchange rates won't be applied anymore and prices will be hidden for all the secondary currencies to prevent displaying outdated prices.

-When recommendations are served, then exchange rates are dynamically applied to the product prices to reflect the proces in the active currency.
+When recommendations are served, then exchange rates are dynamically applied to the product prices to reflect the active currency.

 Here is an example of the request above as a cURL: